paeulaa/paeulaa.github.io/sample_page-3.md

 Thinking of making Uniqlo App better

-***

-### Introduction

-When we think of UNIQLO, we think of simple, functional, and timeless clothing.
-Their brand philosophy, “LifeWear,” is all about making everyday life more comfortable.

-So naturally, we were curious: Does the UNIQLO app live up to that same promise of simplicity and comfort?

-To find out, our team ran a usability study.
-Our goal wasn’t to redesign the app from scratch—it was to define and evaluate the problems users run into, so future design work could be more focused and effective.

-***

-### How We Approached It

-We used a three-part process:

-1. Heuristic Evaluation
-We reviewed the app against Nielsen’s 10 Usability Heuristics and scored issues using a severity scale from 0–4 (0 = no problem, 4 = critical blocker).
-This helped us quickly separate cosmetic issues from major usability barriers.

-2. Competitive Analysis
-We compared UNIQLO with competitors like H&M, GAP, American Eagle, Lululemon, Sephora, and Farfetch.
-We looked at:

-- Checkout flow
-- How easy it is to discover products and features
-- Sizing tools and accuracy
-- Unique features that boost brand loyalty

-3. Usability Testing
-This was the core of our study.

-- **Participants:** 20 people, ages 20–40, a mix of new and experienced UNIQLO app users.
-- **Setup:** 8 moderated sessions with task-based scenarios, like finding a product, applying filters, or adding items to the cart.
-- **Data collection:** We recorded screens, used think-aloud protocol, took observation notes, and had users complete the System Usability Scale (SUS) plus task difficulty ratings.
-- **Iterations:** Early on, one of our tasks (“add two of the same product to your cart”) confused people without surfacing the insights we wanted, so we scrapped it.
-We also switched from asking SUS questions out loud to using a Google Form—way smoother and less confusing for participants.

-***

-### What We Found

-**Navigation Pain Points**
-People struggled to find categories, filters, and sorting options.
-The transitions between product pages and the homepage often felt clunky and inconsistent.
+## Introduction

+When we open the official UNIQLO app, we expect a digital experience that feels just as simple and comfortable as the brand’s **LifeWear** philosophy.
+But as UX designers, we had a question: *is the app really as intuitive and seamless as we think?*

+To find out, we ran a **usability study**.
+Our goal wasn’t to jump straight into redesign solutions.
+Instead, we focused on **defining and evaluating problems**—understanding exactly where users get stuck and how severe those issues are.

+## Our Research Approach

+We used a three-layered process:

+### 1. Heuristic Evaluation

+We started with **Nielsen’s 10 Usability Heuristics** and reviewed key features of the UNIQLO app.
+Every issue was assigned a **Severity Rating (0–4):**

+- 0 = No problem
+- 1 = Minor, barely noticeable
+- 2 = Moderate, slows efficiency
+- 3 = Serious, impacts task completion
+- 4 = Critical, blocks the task entirely

+This framework helped us separate cosmetic issues from the **critical usability barriers** that need urgent attention.

+📷 *[Suggested visual: Severity Scale table]*

+---

+### 2. Competitive Analysis

+To see where UNIQLO stands, we compared it against both **direct competitors** (H&M, GAP, American Eagle) and **indirect competitors** (Lululemon, Sephora, Farfetch).

+We built a rubric focusing on:
+- **Checkout Process** – Is it fast and transparent?
+- **Discoverability** – How easy is it to find products and features?
+- **Sizing Features** – Are size guides and fit tools accurate?
+- **Unique Experience** – What makes the app engaging or distinctive?

+This helped us spot which pain points are common across fashion apps, and which are unique to UNIQLO.

+📷 *[Suggested visual: checkout flow comparison screenshots]*

+---

+### 3. Usability Testing

+This was the heart of our study.

+- **Participants**: 20 users, ages 20–40, a mix of new and experienced UNIQLO app users.
+- **Research Design**: We created 8 **task-based scenarios**, including:
+  - Find a specific product and browse details
+  - Use filters to narrow results
+  - Add items to the cart and review the cart
+  - Complete the checkout process

+- **Pilot Iteration**: At first, we included a task asking users to add two of the same item to their cart.
+It ended up confusing participants without surfacing the insights we wanted, so we removed it to keep the study focused.

+- **Data Collection**:
+  - **Screen recordings** and **think-aloud protocol** (participants verbalized their thoughts while navigating)
+  - **Observation notes** tracking hesitation, misclicks, and pauses
+  - **System Usability Scale (SUS) questionnaire** – we initially asked questions verbally but switched to a Google Form, which was faster and clearer
+  - **Task difficulty ratings** (users rated how easy or hard each task felt)

+- **Data Analysis**: We synthesized findings using **Task Analysis, Severity Ratings, and Affinity Mapping** to cluster issues into clear problem groups.

+📷 *[Suggested visual: usability testing session photo or task flow diagram]*

+## What We Found

+**Navigation Issues**
+Users often got lost moving between the homepage and product pages.
+Categories, filters, and sorting tools were hard to find—some people didn’t even realize filter options existed.

 **Missing Feedback**
-Adding an item to the cart didn’t give clear confirmation—no visual change, just a small pop-up.
-Same issue with wishlist buttons not updating consistently.
-This made users question if their actions went through.
+When adding an item to the cart, nothing visibly changed aside from a small pop-up.
+Wishlist buttons didn’t update consistently either, leaving users unsure if their actions were successful.

 **Rigid Login Requirements**
-Users had to log in just to view their cart.
-No option for guest checkout or quick social sign-in.
-This broke the flow and frustrated testers who just wanted to browse casually.
+To view the cart, users had to log in.
+Without guest checkout or social sign-in, this created friction and interrupted the flow, especially for casual browsers.

 **Privacy Concerns**
-Account registration and reviews asked for too much personal information.
-Several participants flagged this as unnecessary and said it reduced their trust in the app.
+During registration and reviews, the app asked for excessive personal information.
+Many participants felt this was unnecessary, which reduced trust in the platform.

-***

-### The Numbers

-**SUS Score:**
-- 77/100
+📷 *[Suggested visuals: navigation screenshots / add-to-cart screen / login prompt / registration form]*

+## Quantitative Insights

+- **System Usability Scale (SUS)** → **77/100**
-- That’s above the industry average of 68, which means the app is “good,” but not “great.”
+  - Above the industry average of 68
+  - Suggests the app is “good,” but not yet “excellent”

-**Severity Ratings**
+- **Severity Ratings** →
-- Task #3 (adding to cart) and Task #7 (login/cart access) = Critical (4)
+  - Task #3 (add to cart) and Task #7 (login/cart access): **Critical (4)**
-- Task #4 (navigation/switching pages) = Serious (3)
+  - Task #4 (navigation flow): **Serious (3)**
-- The rest = mostly minor issues
+  - Remaining tasks: mostly minor or moderate issues

-***
+📷 *[Suggested visual: SUS bar chart / severity heatmap]*

-### Why This Matters
+## Why This Matters

-This study wasn’t about jumping straight to solutions.
-It was about pinpointing the problems and sizing them up:
+The value of this study wasn’t about delivering quick design fixes.
+It was about:

-- Where do users get stuck?
+- **Problem Definition** – Where exactly do users get stuck?
-- How badly do those issues affect their experience?
+- **Problem Evaluation** – How badly does it affect their experience?
-- Which problems are minor annoyances, and which are real deal-breakers?
+- **Prioritization** – Which issues can wait, and which need urgent fixes?

-By answering those questions, we gave the design team a clear roadmap for prioritization.
+By structuring our process this way, we gave the team a **clear map of usability pain points** before jumping into design changes.

-***

-### Wrapping Up

-The UNIQLO app is solid.
-The scores above average and offers plenty of useful features, but our research shows that even a well-loved brand can trip users up with navigation gaps, missing feedback, login barriers, and privacy red flags.
+## Conclusion

+The UNIQLO app is feature-rich and overall performs above average, but our study revealed several structural challenges:

+- Confusing navigation
+- Lack of feedback for key actions
+- Overly strict login requirements
+- Excessive data collection

+These aren’t just minor annoyances—they affect trust and flow in meaningful ways.

-By clearly defining these issues, we set the stage for future improvements that can bring the app closer to UNIQLO’s LifeWear philosophy: simple, reliable, and truly user-centered.
+For us, this usability study wasn’t an end point.
+It was a **starting point**.
+By clearly defining and evaluating the problems, we set the stage for future improvements that can bring the app closer to UNIQLO’s LifeWear promise: **simple, comfortable, and user-centered.**

+📷 *[Suggested visual: UNIQLO brand closing image / “LifeWear” slogan]*